Z1LENT/Portfolio/2 The Pods/README.md

 ## *A brief game description*

-**Starlit Seas** is an enchanting adventure platformer that follows the journey of a deceased marine biologist on her path to heaven.
+**2 The Pods** is an couch platformer that follows the journey of a deceased marine biologist on her path to heaven.
 Guided by the very whales she once devoted her life to protecting, she goes on a transcendent journey to the ethereal realms above.

 ---